 I would like to write a letter of recommendation for Daniel Duggan of Rhythm Resource.
 Daniel worked with all my music classes last February and March, leading up to our Multicultural Celebration.
 He has also held evening sessions at the school, and is currently teaching an after school class for both students and their parents through our Community Services programme.
 Daniel is a consummate musician, but above that he is an excellent educator.
 I have taught music for 38 years and have seen many clinicians over the years.
 Daniel stands out as exceptional.
 He has a great sense of fun but keeps the students engaged and listening.
 He is able to get even the shyest to respond with joy.
 His lessons include many facets of the music curriculum.
 Each lesson is tailored well to the age group that he works with.
 By the end of our sessions together, the students were able to put on an amazing demonstration of all they had learned at an assembly.
 The students loved their time with Daniel and we hope to have him return soon.
 Daniel has that rare gift of excellent musicianship combined with classroom management and teaching skills.
 I recommend him without reservation.
-Barbara Paul, Music Teacher, Lord Kelvin Elementary, New Westminster
+Barb Paul, Music Teacher, Lord Kelvin Elementary

-I have the pleasure of writing this recommendation for Daniel from Rhythm Resource.
+I have the pleasure of writing this letter of recommendation for Daniel from Rhythm Resource.
 I teach Grade 5/6 at Bayview Elementary and have been teaching with the Vancouver School Board for 22 years.
 Daniel came to Bayview last year and taught a series of lessons to all our intermediate classes over a four week period which culminated into a school wide performance and a parent drop-in session.
 His 1 hour workshops were engaging, educational & fun!
 He is a talented teacher who adapted and modified lessons to fit the needs and interests of all students while sticking to our learning objectives.
 In addition to being a talented musician, Daniel also has excellent classroom management skills.
-I was always impressed with how well he was able to keep a room full of students aged 9-13 with drums on their Xinger tips interested and motivated.
+I was always impressed with how well he was able to keep a room full of students aged 9-13 with drums on their finger tips interested and motivated.
 I personally watched how well he did with classroom management because I observed him teaching not just my class but other classes as well.
-He keeps the students engaged with a positive and fun yet clear and Xirm tone.
+He keeps the students engaged with a positive and fun yet clear and firm tone.
 His expectations are clear and because of it, students learned an incredible amount about drumming, musicality, and the history & culture of drumming.
-The assembly showcasing all the classes' learning was amazing.
+The assembly showcasing all the classes learning was amazing.
 Daniel led the entire assembly in a professional and organized way.
 Everyone commented on how much our intermediates had learned and how well they played the drums in front of the entire school.
 The parent drop-in session afterwards was well attended.
 Parents commented on how much they loved experiencing what their children had experienced over the previous weeks.
-I highly recommend Daniel and his Rhythm Resource Program.
-Ebru Montagano, Bayview Elementary, Vancouver
+In conclusion, I highly recommend Daniel and his Rhythm Resource Program.
+Ebru Montagano, Bayview Community School